QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 If nobody attempts to overrule the veto before the original vote ends, the original vote should be treated as if it has failed.
 If someone attempts to overrule the veto, then the original vote will not be closed until the vote to overrule has ended, even if the vote to overrule finishes after the end date for the original vote.

 The veto process may be started on behalf of another Manager or Collaborator.
 Additionally, the list of voters on that veto may be kept secret.
 This is intended to avoid exposing those that started or supported the veto (or that didn't) to negative reactions or bullying by other Program members.

-**Note:** Individual Collaborators currently do not hold the right to veto.

 ## Process: Adding a community